wigging/batch-cstr-pyrolysis/README.md

 # FCIC pyrolysis modeling

-This repository contains Python code for modeling the pyrolysis of biomass feedstocks associated with the FCIC project.
-The reduced-order models represent a bubbling fluidized bed reactor operating a fast pyrolysis conditions.
+This repository contains Python code for running batch and continuous stirred tank reactor models to estimate thermochemical biomass conversion at fast pyrolysis conditions.
+Results from the reduced-order models are compared to bubbling fluidized bed reactor experiments using various biomass derived feedstocks.
+This work is supported by the Feedstock-Conversion Interface Consortium (FCIC).

 ## Data